Zirui0102/C-LCIKG/README.md

 The main features of this pipeline:

-  • Extraction of table titles and their corresponding page numbers from PDFs.
+* Extraction of table titles and their corresponding page numbers from PDFs.

-• Classification of tables as LCI inventory or not.
+* Classification of tables as LCI inventory or not.

-• Extraction of LCI inventory data and LCA methodological choices from LCA studies.
+* Extraction of LCI inventory data and LCA methodological choices from LCA studies.

-• Construction of knowledge graphs in Neo4j based on the pre-determined ontology.
+* Construction of knowledge graphs in Neo4j based on the C-LCI ontology.

-• Retrieval of information using Neo4j Cypher or the Q & A system
+* Retrieval of information using Neo4j Cypher or the Q & A system

 **Installation**